Period ended December 31, 2018

 Notable Portfolio Changes:

-As of 9/30/2018, the securities mentioned comprised the Matthews India Fund in the following percentages: Wipro, Ltd., 2.2%.
-The Fund held no positions in Taro Pharmaceutical Industries, Ltd. Current and future holdings are subject to risk.
+As of 12/31/2018, the securities mentioned comprised the Matthews India Fund in the following percentages: Info Edge India, Ltd. 1.7%; UPL, Ltd. 3.0%.
+The Fund held no position in Alibaba Group Holding, Ltd.; Arysta LifeScience or Infrastructure Leasing & Financial Services Limited.
+Current and future portfolio holdings are subject to risk.